-It is far better to eat brown rice and wholegrain bread and pasta as these foods still have a high nutritional and fibre content within them.
+Therefore, it is far better to eat brown rice, whole grain bread, and pasta as these foods still have a high nutritional and fiber content.

-I would say to pay close attention to the labeling however.
 This is because some manufactures will deliberately use caramel or other products to dye their foods.
-They do this in a subtle way to convince us that they are good for our daily intake, although in reality, they offer very little nutritional value indeed.
+They subtly do this to convince us that they are good for our daily intake, although, in reality, they offer very little nutritional value indeed.

-I believe that, in truth, we simply don’t need all these pre packaged processed foods at all.
-Mankind has existed for centuries without pre packed, pre cooked, heavily coloured or bleached foods.
-Indeed the evidence seems to point to the fact, that we have survived just fine without them for most of human existence.
+I believe that we don’t need all these pre-packaged processed foods at all.
+Indeed the evidence seems to point to the fact that we have only become unhealthier since their arrival.

 Here is a quick suggestion of good carbs to eat in one day:

-- Breakfast – Banana, hot oats or cold whole grain cereal with natural yoghurt and fruit
+- Breakfast – Banana, hot oats, or cold whole-grain cereal with natural yogurt and fruit

 - Dinner – Sweet potatoes, grilled fish and seasonal veg, salad or beans